Mathrys83/Adventure.Land/README.md

 The game lets you create multiple modules, which I did, to keep things organized.

-Also, many players hardcode their character's names everywhere in the game.
-I tried to avoid that as much as possible, so I don't have to touch many places in the code when starting a new character.

 **Update: Now, the only place where you have to adjust character-names, is in the "Main" module.**

 Most code I've seen has one single "main" loop that runs ~250ms, so 4 times per second.
 This is suggested for optimal farming performance.
 My code does have two "main" loops.
 Running everything every 250 milliseconds might give you great farming-performance, but it's horrible for performance overall.
 Therefor, I made a "tierTwo" loop that only runs every 3 seconds.
 All non-essential routines get called from there.

 ## The Characters